cwangsf/MiniLibrary/PROJECT_SUMMARY.md

 ### 4. Wishlist System
 - **Add to Wishlist**
   - Search Google Books by title/author
-  - Select from search results
+  - **Multi-select** - Select multiple books from search results
+  - Checkmark UI for selected items
+  - **Add X Books to Wishlist** button at bottom
   - Books marked with `isWishlistItem = true`
   - Zero copies (totalCopies = 0, availableCopies = 0)
   - Add notes about why you want the book